PetreVane/GitHub-followers/README.md

 Under Development:
-this is a simple iOS app, which makes use of Guthub API.
-The purpose of this project is to get acquinted with GitHub API.
+this is a simple iOS app, which makes use of Github API.
+Getting acquinted with GitHub API is one of the goals of this project.
+In addition, this project visual interface is developed entirely in code, without using Storyboards.